hyp3r5pace/polkadot-amm-ink-v4/tutorial.md

 # Deploying the smart contract

-We will deploy our ink! smart contract on Jupiter A1 testnet of Patract ([More info](https://docs.patract.io/en/jupiter/network)).
+We will deploy our ink! smart contract on Aleph Zero testnet ([More info](https://docs.alephzero.org/aleph-zero/)).
 If you wish to deploy on a local node or some other testnet instead, change the `blockchainUrl` variable in [src/constants.js](src/constants.js) file to point to their respective endpoint.

 First, we need to build our ink! project to obtain the necessary artifacts.
 From your ink! project directory run the following command in the terminal: